-While one’s graduation from medical school is a marvelous occasion, it got even better for the inaugural recipients of the Rural Iowa Primary Care Loan Repayment Program.
-This new state-funded award will give the grads, Eric Johnson, Xuan-An Nguyen, Ryan Laughlin and James Law, up to $40,000 a year for five years in loan repayment for each year they serve in an underserved area in Iowa.
+While one’s graduation from medical school is a marvelous occasion, it got even better for the inaugural recipients of awards from the Rural Iowa Primary Care Loan Repayment Program.
+This new state-funded program will give four DMU graduates, after their residency, up to $40,000 in loan repayment for each of the subsequent five years they serve in an underserved area in Iowa.

 Excellent indeed, given that the American Medical Association reports members of the medical Class of 2013 had an average educational debt of $169,901.
 And excellent for residents of rural Iowa, who face a shortage of primary care providers.